Hands-on-IoT-Programming/chapter9/README.md

-# chapter9
+# chapter9-RemoteServer
-Code samples for Chapter 9 The IoT Software Package
+Code application for the instance of NodeRED to run in the remote server (Middleware Layer)